marclafr/Escape-the-Underworld/README.md

 There was an error when I run the game in relase OUTSIDE the visual, so I uploaded the debug aplication, which works correctly.

+Once you have recovered from  crossing the portal you see that you are trapped in here and your weapon, armour and shield are destroyed, but you seem fine.

 ____________
 VERSION 0.1
 ____________